johnoladeji/celo-NFT-marketplace/README.md

 ![Alt text](./Screenshot-nft.png)

 # Desciption
-Welcome to Artistic Style Collection, a web application enable user to mint their two NFTs per address, also users can list NFTs into the marketplace to sell.
-Users can also see their minted NFTs in the My Collection tab.
+Welcome to the Artistic Style Collection!
+Our web application allows users to create two NFTs per address, a measure put in place to prevent excessive minting.
+Additionally, users have the option to list their NFTs in the marketplace for sale.
+You can also view your minted NFTs in the "My Collection" section.

-# Feature
+# Key Features
-- Create new NFTs
+- Mint up to 2 new NFTs
-- Customize the metadata of the tokens (name, description, image, etc.)
+- Customize token metadata, including name, description, and image
-- View your own tokens
+- Access and view your own tokens
-- Buy and sell tokens on the marketplace, with CELO as the currency
+- Buy and sell tokens on the marketplace, using CELO as the currency
-- Connect to a wallet (e.g., MetaMask) to interact with the Ethereum network
+- Connect your wallet (e.g., MetaMask) to interact with the CELO network

 # Tech Stack
 This web aplication uses the following tech stack: